Meeting host

 Written By Johan Hanegraaf

-Last updated About 19 hours ago
+Last updated 5 days ago

 When you are the meeting host (star icon), you can create, duplicate, or switch the active scene for everyone in that session.
 Editors in the meeting can request to become the host by pressing the star icon next to their name in the meeting panel.